-Infraction Definition First Occurrence Repeat Occurrence Alcohol The violation of laws or ordinances + Suspension +Suspension (Possession, prohibiting the manufacture of, sale, (Up to 10 days) + Expulsion Distribution or Use) distribution, purchase, transportation, → Behavior Contract possession or use of intoxicating + Expulsion alcoholic beverages or substances represented as alcohol.
+Infraction Definition First Occurrence Repeat Occurrence Alcohol (Possession, Distribution or Use) The violation of laws or ordinances prohibiting the manufacture of, sale, distribution, purchase, transportation, possession or use of intoxicating alcoholic beverages or substances represented as alcohol.
 This would include being intoxicated at school, school-sponsored events and on school-sponsored transportation.
-Arson Knowingly and unlawfully damaging a + Suspension +Suspension structure or personal property by (Up to 10 days) → Expulsion causing a fire or explosion + Behavior Contract + Expulsion Assault/Fighting A physical attack or fight; includes an + Suspension +Suspension actual and intentional touching or (Up to 10 days) + Expulsion striking of another person against his or → Behavior Contract her will or the intentional causing of + Expulsion physical injury to an individual.
-This includes situations in which one person or group of persons physically attacks or "beats up on" another person who does Davis Has /Hastan not wish to engage in the conflict .
-C t Francisco Drug Use/Under the Influence Includes possession, sale, use, +Suspension + Expulsion - Possession distribution, or being under the ★Behavior Contract ↓ Expulsion - Possession - Sales influence of drugs; or the unlawful + Expulsion - Sales - Distribution cultivation, manufacture, transporting of drugs; or the possession of equipment or - Paraphernalia - Parapnernana devices used for preparing or taking drugs or at school, school-sponsored events or on school-sponsored transportation.
-Drugs include but are not limited to all dangerous controlled substances, narcotics, inhalants, and any prescription or over-the-counter drug if abused by the student abasea by the student l l
+Suspension (Up to 10 days) Behavior Contract Expulsion • Suspension • Expulsion Arson Knowingly and unlawfully damaging a structure or personal property by causing a fire or explosion Suspension (Up to 10 days) Behavior Contract Expulsion Suspension Expulsion Assault/Fighting A physical attack or fight; includes an actual and intentional touching or striking of another person against his or her will or the intentional causing of physical injury to an individual.
+This includes situations in which one person or group of persons physically attacks or "beats up on" another person who does not wish to engage in the conflict Suspension (Up to 10 days) Behavior Contract Expulsion Drug Use/Under the Influence - Possession - Sales - Distribution - Paraphernalia Includes possession, sale, use, distribution, or being under the influence of drugs; or the unlawful cultivation, manufacture, transporting of drugs; or the possession of equipment or devices used for preparing or taking drugs or at school, school-sponsored events or on school-sponsored transportation.
+Drugs include but are not limited to all dangerous controlled substances, narcotics, inhalants, and any prescription or over-the-counter drug if abused by the student Suspension Behavior Contract Expulsion • Expulsion